RJMillerLab/ModelSearch/README.md

 # ModelSearch Demo

-Official implementation of the paper *Diverse Model Discovery via Structured Table Discovery*.
+Official implementation of the paper *[Diversed Model Discovery via Structured Table Discovery](https://arxiv.org/abs/2605.22766)*.

 ModelSearch is a demo for model-card retrieval, query-to-table-to-model retrieval, and table integration over retrieved CSV tables.
 The current codebase is centered on the Flask demo in `src/demo/`, retrieval in `src/search/`, integration in `src/integration/`, and evaluation in `src/evaluate/`.